macder/wfv-validation/README.md

 ## Install

-Currently there is no release available
+Currently there is no release available.

-Under active development - Not recommended for usage yet
+Under active development - Not recommended for usage yet.
+Major changes are introduced frequently.

-If you can't wait, install as development
+If you can't wait, install as development.

 `$ git clone` inside `./wp-content/plugins`

 `$ composer install`

-Once a release is packaged, install will be the usual WordPress way
+Once a release is packaged, install will be the usual WordPress way.

 ## Getting Started